-- Office Receptionist Responsible for answering information phone calls, entering citations and processing reports. - Dispatcher Emergency communications and assigning appropriate resources. - Community Service Officers Patrolling the campus, enforcing parking regulations, crime prevention and documentation of crimes and other incidents.
+- Office Receptionist Responsible for answering information phone calls, assisting walk-in customers and assisting with iParq. - Dispatcher Emergency communications and assigning appropriate resources and assisting walk-in customers when there is no staff department assistant working. - Community Service Officers Patrolling the campus, enforcing parking regulations, crime prevention and documentation of crimes and other incidents and staffing the Welcome Center